 This course will focus on the performance of buildings relative to environmental impact and operational response.
-Starting with the building's skin, systems will be understood as being in contact and in manipulated exchange with the thermal, luminous and acoustic environment surrounding them, to serve the ambience and comfort of the interior types and sites will vary, along with pedagogical methods.
-Course is taken two times in sequence to meet third year M Arch program requirements.
+Starting with the building's skin, systems will be understood as being in contact and in manipulated exchange with the thermal, luminous and acoustic environment surrounding them, to serve the ambience and comfort of the interior taken two times in sequence to meet third year M Arch program requirements.
 Repeatable two times.